There’s no shortage of ways to increase sales for your ecommerce business.

-- Daily budget – How much money per day are you willing to spend on Shopping Ads?
+- Daily budget – This is your PPC limit.
+How much money per day are you willing to spend on Shopping Ads?
 Put the answer to that question here.

-- Campaign priority – You can leave this alone unless you’re advertising the same products in multiple campaigns.
+- Campaign priority – Leave this alone unless you’re advertising the same products in multiple campaigns.

 - Networks – Choose whether you want your ads to display on Google search partner web properties in addition to Google search.